o-t-w/blog/src/content/blog/import-attributes.md

 document.adoptedStyleSheets = [...document.adoptedStyleSheets, styles, morestyles];
 ```

-If you're using shadow DOM you can apply the stylesheet to a shadow root instead of the document: `shadowRoot.adoptedStyleSheets = [sheet];`:
+If you're using shadow DOM you can apply the stylesheet to a shadow root instead of the document: `shadowRoot.adoptedStyleSheets = [CSSStyleSheet];`:
 ```html
 <my-element></my-element>
 <script type="module">